Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 Are chargeback fraud and friendly fraud the same thing?

-No. Chargeback fraud is a deliberate act by which a customer falsely claims a transaction was unauthorized, intending to retain both the product and the refunded money.
-On the other hand, friendly fraud occurs when genuine customers mistakenly initiate chargebacks due to misunderstandings or forgetfulness without malicious intent.
+More like cousins, actually.
+Chargeback fraud is a deliberate act where a customer falsely claims a transaction was unauthorized, intending to retain both the product and the refunded money.
+Friendly fraud, on the other hand, occurs when genuine customers mistakenly initiate chargebacks due to misunderstandings or forgetfulness without malicious intent.

 What happens if you lie about a chargeback?